ashishtayal89/learngit/README.md

 ### Collaboration

 - What happens behind the sceens in pull?
 	1. It fetches/sync our local repository with the remote repository.
 Same as ```git fetch```.
-It creates a branch names **origin/master** in our local repo.
+It creates a branch named **origin/master** in our local repo.
 This is the same as the master remote branch.
 	2. Then it merge the origin/master with master banch.
 Same as ```git merge origin\master```.
 	3. This will open the VI and show the commit message.Type :wq to save and quit.
 	<img width="704" alt="screen shot 2018-08-26 at 1 07 28 am" src="https://user-images.githubusercontent.com/12914629/44621921-8c926800-a8cc-11e8-9f25-14b0aab524db.png">